Some years ago, I had discussions with a client interested in having an account on Instagram, a popular social media

 Please spend some time pondering these questions.
 If you can come up with clear-cut goals for your corporate presence on Instagram and what social media strategy you will employ, then that’s a good start.
 If not, then maybe your brand is not meant for Instagram.

 Fashion, food, entertainment, and media.
 These industries always have something new to discuss.

 They are never at a loss as to having content to post to their Instagram account.
 That’s why brands in the above industries use the various features on the platform like Instagram Story to promote their products.

 Like comparable social networks, Instagram has its uniqueness.
 Instagram users seek new content from the brands they follow.

 If your brand does not relate to any of the above industries, then you probably will not do well on Instagram social media network.
 You may need to look for another platform for your social media marketing.

 But if you still insist on using this social media channel.
-In that case, you need to exercise caution or at least have a good strategy before you jump on the Instagram bandwagon.
+In that case, you need to exercise caution or at least have an excellent strategy before you jump on the Instagram bandwagon.

 Social media marketing is not a game.
 And the way you present your brand on social media can have far-reaching consequences for organisations.

 As an organisation, you’re responsible for the social media presence of your staff, management and different stakeholders within and outside the organisation.

-If yours is a personal brand and you want to use Instagram to create awareness then, no problem.
+If yours is a personal brand and you want to use Instagram to create awareness, no problem.

 But if yours is a corporate/business brand, then you need to exercise additional caution when using it for your social media marketing.

 Instagram is an excellent platform for most businesses to find active users and potential customers.
 You need to be creative when creating content for this platform as part of your social media marketing efforts.